 Burritos, Tacos, and Bowls

-The Bean Burrito is the classic vegetarian default — refried beans, cheese, and red sauce, no meat to remove.
+The Bean Burrito is the classic vegetarian default, just refried beans, cheese, and red sauce wrapped in a warm flour tortilla, with no meat to remove.
+The Cheesy Bean and Rice Burrito is another no-swap pick, stacking refried beans, seasoned rice, and a three-cheese blend in one tortilla.
 From there, most burritos, tacos, and bowls become vegetarian the moment you swap the meat.
 Ask for refried beans, black beans, or potatoes in place of beef or chicken, and there’s usually no upcharge on the standard items.
+Pile on extra lettuce, diced onions, tomatoes, and jalapeño peppers at no charge.

 - Burritos: The Bean Burrito, Cheesy Bean & Rice Burrito, and Black Bean Burrito are vegetarian as built.
 Order a Burrito Supreme with beans instead of beef for a loaded option.